-Heath “Smokey” Stover is entering his 19th season (2017 season) as the Bald Eagles assistant baseball coach.
+Heath “Smokey” Stover is entering his 21st season as the assistant coach(2019 season) and second as the Bald Eagles Head baseball coach.

 In 2015, Stover and Jim Chester teamed up in Chester’s first year to guide the Bald Eagles to a successful season.

 In 2015, after being picked to finish last in the PSAC East, the Bald Eagle finished tied for fifth.
 The Bald Eagles narrowly missed the PSAC Tournament in the final weekend, while winning their second series of the season versus Kutztown.
 The fifth-place finish was the highest finish since their last PSAC playoff berth in 2009.

 Three Bald Eagles landed on the 2015 All-PSAC East squad, while Freshman Justin Sleigh was recognized on the ABCA All-Region Team.

 Stover has also served as featured guest clinician at a number of prestigious local and regional baseball camps, and clinics in recent years.